AliSultanov2000/Wise-advice/README.md

-The goal of this project is to create ML model (Based on RNN) which will determine the tone of the text Project stages
+The goal of this project is to create ML model (Based on RNN) which will determine the tone of the text
+Project stages: